neondatabase/neon/docs/rfcs/025-generation-numbers.md

 an ordering as follows:

 1. upload the index_part that covers data up to LSN `L0` to S3
-2. call to control plane to validate their attachment generation
+2. Call out to control plane to validate that the generation which we use for our attachment is still the latest.
-3. update the `remote_consistent_lsn` that they send to the safekeepers to `L0`
+3. advance the `remote_consistent_lsn` that we advertise to the safekeepers to `L0`

 **Note:** at step 3 we are not advertising the _latest_ remote_consistent_lsn, we are advertising the value in the index_part that we uploaded in step 1.
 This provides